Bricks and mortar retailer makes successful move online with help from SMS

 4. Facebook advertising – while relatively inexpensive, it did not have an immediate quantifiable impact.

-5. Personalized SMS campaigns
+5. Personalised SMS campaigns

 Greg’s brother suggested using SMS to help him market.
 Unlike email, according to Greg, SMS is hyper-targeted and gets attention, especially when the timing is critical, and you want results fast.
 To start using SMS, Greg needed to collect his customer list first.